pattonw/funlib.match/README.rst

 Installation is best done through **make install** or **make install-dev**.
-Most of the requirements can be installed through pip, except pylp which must be installed with *conda install -c funkey pylp* and rtree which must be installed through *conda install rtree* to properly install the C spatial libraries.
+Most of the requirements can be installed through pip, except pylp which must be installed with *conda install -c funkey pylp*.

 Implementation
 ==============